Contesting Felony and Misdemeanor Drug Charges in Eagle + Garfield Counties

 Colorado has adopted a multi-tier drug offense system.
 We explain the various levels to our clients, with the criteria for each level and possible and probable consequences.

 We have been able to exonerate and disprove cases as well as negotiate minimal penalties for others.
-We consider your best
+We consider your best interests at all times and try to help with underlying issues, treatment and rehab, when appropriate.

 Determine and advise you on the various levels of felony, misdemeanor and petty offense drug offenses and all possible penalties, including jail time, sentence options.